Mary's Path

 Background Statement

-History and Overview: Mary’s Path was founded in 1985 to provide a safe home for pregnant and parenting teens who lacked family support.
+History: Mary’s Path was founded in 1985 to provide a safe home for pregnant and parenting teens who lacked family support.
 Funds were raised to acquire a house, and Mary’s Path opened in 1994 to six pregnant teens who were supported with case management.
-In 1998, two new homes were built at its current location, licensed for 18 teens and 12 babies at any given time.
+In 1998, two new homes were built at its current location, licensed for 16 teens and 12 babies at any given time.
 Today, Mary’s Path is nationally accredited by the Council on Accreditation and licensed as a Short Term Residential Therapeutic Program (STRTP) facility by the State of California.
 Mary’s Path provides safe housing, trauma-informed and healing-centered mental health therapy, and other supportive services for to up to 40 teen moms each year from the foster system across Southern California.
 More than 90% are survivors of Commercial Sexual Exploitation of Children (CSEC).

 Programs and Services: All programs and services are trauma- and evidence-informed, delivered in a supportive and nurturing environment.
 Mary’s Path also ensures that all programs and services are healing centered and culturally respectful of the diverse ethnic and cultural backgrounds of each of its teen moms.
 In addition to safe housing, services include trauma-informed therapy; parenting skills coaching and child development; life skills mentoring; academic support and job readiness; access to medical/dental care; and aftercare services.